lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 The barrier, or defenses-in-depth, model, is still a chain-of-events model too.
 One breach needs to precede the next.
 Also, the final link in the chain is an “unsafe act” by a frontline operator.
 A ‘human error’ in other words.

+Is safety making sure those few things don’t go wrong, or that as many things as possible go right?

+Dekker, Sidney.
+The Field Guide to Understanding 'Human Error' (p.
+141).
+Ashgate Publishing Ltd. Kindle Edition.
 ## Notes

 Storytelling is a powerful mechanism for others to learn vicariously from trouble.